Silhouettes

 Te Reinga is a prominent rock at Cape Reinga, the northernmost point in New Zealand.
 This is the place, where, according to Maori lore, the spirits enter the underworld.
 An ancient pohutukawa tree (Metrosideros excelsa), named Te Aroha, clings to the rock.
 The spirits descend to the water on steps, formed by the tree’s roots.
 They then continue to Hawaiki, their spiritual home.
 Unlike other pohutukawa trees, which display an abundance of red flowers in summer, Te Aroha has never been known to flower.

-The pohutukawa tree is presented in detail on the page Plants: Ancient and huge trees.
+Pohutukawa is described on the page Plants: Ancient and huge trees.

 Te Reinga, with the ancient pohutukawa tree Te Aroha, silhouetted against a rough Tasmanian Sea.
 (Photo copyright © by Kaj Halberg)